-All Participants Females Males Internet Surveys 42.7 49.0 36.6 Household Surveys 21.6 24.1 19.0
+All Participants Females Males

+Internet Surveys 42.7 49.0 36.6

+Household Surveys 21.6 24.1 19.0

-We established a Database Committee headed by Dr. Olafur Palsson, a Statistical Analysis Committee headed by Dr. Shrikant Bangdiwala at McMaster University, Canada, to do the initial analyses, and a Publications Committee headed by Dr. Ami Sperber.
-We vetted candidates for global study statisticians and established regional and local statistical analysis cores.
-We held a one and one-half day Global Study Statistical Workshop in Barcelona, Spain in October 2019.
-We now have over 20 statisticians working with us on various paper in progress.
+statisticians and established regional and local statistical analysis cores.
+We held a one-and-a-half-day Global Study Statistical Workshop in Barcelona, Spain, in October 2019.
+We now have 28 statisticians from around the world working with us on various analyses of datasets in progress.

-We have a website to submit proposals for abstracts or papers for studies related to the database.
-All submissions undergo a review process (including the statistical analysis plan) like editorial reviews in medical journals, but to improve and approve the proposals, not reject them.
+We have a website where you can submit proposals for abstracts or papers for studies related to the database.
+All submissions undergo a review process (including the statistical analysis plan), such as editorial reviews in medical journals, to improve and approve the proposals prior to acceptance.